The Locker Key

 ~ 18 ~

-Early that afternoon, Mick and Jake head up the Don Valley Parkway, to Aurora Road, where they go east.
-At the second intersection, they go north and eventually come to a narrow dirt road.
-They cruise down into a valley and then up the hill on the far side.
-They come to a thick clump of woods.
-Mick backs the Jeep up to the woods.
+Early that afternoon, Mick and Jake headed up the Don Valley Parkway, to Aurora Road, where they went east.
+At the second intersection, they turned north and eventually came to a narrow dirt road.
+They cruised down into a valley and then up the hill on the far side.
+They came to a thick clump of woods.
+Mick backed the Jeep up to the woods.

-Mick and Jake get out of the Jeep.
-Mick is carrying a pair of binoculars.
-He jumps on top of the Jeep and looks around in all directions for a moment.
-He jumps back down and throws the binoculars into the back seat.
-He tosses Jake a pair of surgical gloves and puts a pair on himself.
-He pops the rear door and he and Jake lift Calvin’s remains out of the car.
-They drag him to a small clearing in the thicket.
-They return to the Jeep and come back with shovels and dragging a large bag of industrial lye.
-They dig a shallow grave in the small clearing and dump the body in.
-With his knife, Mick slits the bag open.
-The fumes nearly knock him out.
-He then spreads the white substance evenly over the body and they fill in the hole.
-They gather up their tools and head back to the car, before they get in they both wash their hands and faces with bottled water.
+Mick and Jake got out of the Jeep.
+Mick was carrying a pair of binoculars.
+He jumped onto the hood of the Jeep and looked around in all directions for a moment.
+He jumped back down and threw the binoculars into the back seat.
+He tossed Jake a pair of surgical gloves and put a pair on himself.
+He popped the rear door, and he and Jake lifted Calvin Dupree’s remains out of the car.
+They dragged him to a small clearing in the thicket.
+They returned to the Jeep and came back with shovels and dragging a large bag of industrial lye.
+They dug a shallow grave in the small clearing and dumped the body in.
+With his knife, Mick slit the lye bag open.
+The fumes nearly knocked him out.
+They then spread the white substance evenly over the body and filled in the hole.
+They gathered up their tools and headed back to the car.
+Before they got in, they both washed their hands and faces with bottled water.

 “I can't believe you had industrial lye in your garage.”
 Jake said.